TinaMor/bc-10-Twitter-Sentiment-Analysis/README.md

 * Deducing emotions expressed in the tweets.
 By emotions, I mean feeling such as anger, fear, joy and so on.
 Ordinarily, one expects a mixture of emotions to be expressed.
 Thus, you will be presented by a list of five different emotions with a percentage score for each.
 * Overall sentiment -- whether your tweets express positive view, negative view or neutral view.
 Again, a percentage score for each sentiment is also displayed.

-NOTE: This analysis is done using artificial intelligence by the awesome folks at IBM Alchemy.
+NOTE: This analysis is done using artificial intelligence by the awesome folks at [IBM Alchemy API](http://www.alchemyapi.com/).
-THE RESULTS DISPLAYED BY THIS APPLICATION SHOULD NEVER BE USED AS A BASIS FOR ANY DECISIONS; ANY SENTIMENTS DISPLAYED ARE PURELY FOR ENTERTAINMENT VALUE AND PROGRAMMING PLEASURE.
+**THE RESULTS DISPLAYED BY THIS APPLICATION SHOULD NEVER BE USED AS A BASIS FOR ANY PERSONAL OR BUSINESS DECISIONS; ANY SENTIMENTS DISPLAYED ARE PURELY FOR ENTERTAINMENT VALUE AND PROGRAMMING PLEASURE.**

 ## Installation and Setup